Research

 Virus Taxonomy: The ICTV Report on Virus Classification and Taxon Nomenclature (the 10th ICTV report, Online)

-Method development - Biomolecular complex separation
+Method development - Biomolecular complex service unit

 Large biocomplexes such as viruses, virus-like particles, exosomes, vesicles or large protein complexes cannot be purified by conventional protein purification methods.
 We are developing new strategies for purifying large complexes in connection with the Biocomplex core facility that we co-host.
 Main technologies are ultracentrifugation, asymmetrical flow field-flow fractionation and monolithic chromatography.
 We also coordinate the national Structural Biology Finland Research Infrastructure and the ESFRI Instruct-ERIC Centre Finland.